JohnK70/EvaDB-ControlNet-ArtLine/ReadMe.md

 ### EvaDB Project 1

-This project attempts to recreate LineArt using EvaDB.
+This project takes in a profile image of a person and converts it to an ArtLine sketch.
+It utilizes EvaDBs queries to perform quick operations using the CV2 library.

-Running the app requires setting up EvaDB locally in a virtual environment, then running the EvaDBArtline.py file
+# Running the app:

 Note: Only the first image in the Images folder will be displayed.
 All other images should be kept in TestImages for future use.